Trump says he’s spoken with Putin as Russia’s war in Ukraine approaches third anniversary

 The Kremlin told CNN earlier this week there have been no serious discussions about a possible meeting between Trump and Putin.

-“They haven’t had any initial contact to discuss whether they need to meet or not and if they need, when and how,” Kremlin spokesman Dmitry Peskov told CNN’s Matthew Chance.
+“They haven’t had any initial contact to discuss whether they need to meet or not and if they need, when and how,” Peskov said.

 Amid growing anticipation of contact between the two leaders, a senior Russian lawmaker told state media that that “advanced” preparations were underway for a meeting, possibly as early as this month.